moxie-protocol/moxie-agent-skills/packages/plugin-senpi-token-social-sentiment/README.md

 # @elizaos/plugin-senpi-balance

-A skill for moxie AI agnent that enables fetching token sentiment.
+A skill for senpi AI agnent that enables fetching token sentiment.

 ## Description